Maa Pateswari University: Campus and Infrastructure

 The university’s permanent campus is being developed in Balrampur district.
 As per the architectural firm STHAPATI, which designed the campus plan, it spans around 25,000 square metres and is planned in two phases, combining academic blocks, administrative areas and residential zones with sustainable and eco-friendly design.

 Academics

 Organisation and Administration

 The Chancellor of the university is the Smt.
 Anandiben Patel, while the Vice-Chancellor is Prof. Ravi Shankar Singh.

 Affiliation and Recognition

 According to its official website, Maa Pateswari University is recognised under Section 2(f) of the University Grants Commission (UGC).

 Programmes and Initiatives

 In June 2025, the university announced new academic programmes in religion, culture and classical languages including Tamil, Odia and Kannada.
 It also introduced dual-degree options such as B.A.+LL.B. and B.Sc.+LL.B., which can be pursued in regular as well as online modes.

 Student Admission

 Admissions to the university and its affiliated colleges are conducted online through the Government of India's Samarth eGov platform.
 Applicants complete registration online and subsequently verify their documents at the respective affiliated colleges.

 Jurisdiction

 The university affiliates colleges located in districts under the Devipatan division and adjoining regions.

+Controversies

+Examination and grading Controversies

+The National New Education Policy (NEP 2020) framework introduced in its educational circular, Maa Pateswari University has restructured examination format containing five subjective questions carrying 20 marks each and subsequently giving only two hours window to write highly detailed answer in 24 minutes each with no time for question paper reading, no internal marking system.
+This defeats the core objective of the National NEP Education framework.

+The format led widespread disqualification and sparked a local demonstrations by its affiliated colleges include MLK PG College, where students and the faculty has raised serious allegation on evaluation process, high rate of course failures, Farzi back (fake back-paper) and increase in the fee.
+Despite the allegation on the University on its format the University has came with clean hand blaming the technical glitch whereas the University is using Samarth Portal for admission and results management which raises serious questions on the quality of the educational by the University.